iankorf/blast-primer/README.md

 Bl2seq also outputs Lambda, K, and H (variables used to calculate the statistics of alignment, more on them in the previous section about the Karlin - Altschul equation).
 These vaiables are used to determine the significance of the alignment which helps us understand the validity of its MSP.

-In the alignment above the Lambda, K, and H variables should be this.
+In the alignment above the Lambda, K, and H variables should be the following:

 ```
 Lambda     K      H